ta5578/jsonlib/README.md

 # jsonpp

 jsonpp is a fast and easy to use JSON manipulation library written for C++14.
-It was written with API design and code clarity in mind to allow accessing and manipulating JSON to be as easy as possible for C++ developers.
-It follows the language spec set forth at [JSON](https://www.json.org).
+The library's primary goal is to have a simple and intuitive API for retrieving and manipulating JSON structures.
+It is also written with the developer in mind so the source code is easy to follow and change (I hope) :) jsonpp allows parsing and manipulating the JSON spec defined at [JSON](https://www.json.org).

 ## Usage
 jsonpp is a single header/source library that can be easily integrated into any C++ environment.
 Simply put the header and source file into a include and source directory recognized by your compiler.

 ## Key Features
 ### Concise error reporting during JSON parsing